thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 * Participants individually practiced writing 1-3 sentence alt-text descriptions and submitted via Zoom chat.
 They were instructed to submit responses at the same time.
 Overall, they worked with 6 example images, which include photos, simple graphics, and data visualizations
 * Most practice images for exercises had suitable, existing alt-text for the images.
 Providing links to these source encourages participants to access alt-text information independently to compare their work.

 The following table shows various statistics from Zoom chat log.
+Key insights:
-It is notable that the delay in response time improved for activity #2 and activity #3, however, increasing the allotted time to 1.5 minutes would be beneficial.
-Activities #4, 5, and 6 were data visualizations with increasing complexity, reflected by the average word count.
-It is possible that more time allotted would increase the 56% response rate, but I suspect participants were either fatigued, away from the desk, or left early.
+* The delay in response time improved for activity #2 and activity #3, however, increasing the allotted time to 1.5 minutes would be beneficial, as communicated by some participants in the chat and feedback.
+* Activities #4, 5, and 6 were data visualizations with increasing complexity, reflected by the average word count.
+* The final image, Activity #6 had the lowest response rate of 56% response.
+It is possible that more time allotted may have helped, but I suspect participants may have been fatigued, away from the desk, or left the Zoom early.

 |                                  | **#1, Photo of animal** | **#2, Photo of notable person** | **#3, Flyer** | **#4, Line graph** | **#5, Heat Map** | **#6, Map with data with text** |
 |----------------------------------|-------------------------|---------------------------------|---------------|--------------------|------------------|---------------------------------|